The Cheapest Auto Insurance Companies in New Mexico in 2026

 Full-coverage insurance usually comes with comprehensive and collision coverages.
 These additional coverages can come in handy in a variety of situations, including fires, theft, and vandalism.
 If you want greater protection on the road, a full-coverage policy might make sense.

-And if you have a loan or lease your vehicle, your lender may require you to buy full-coverage insurance.
-We found that drivers in New Mexico pay an average of $142 per month for full-coverage insurance.
+And if you have a loan or lease your vehicle, your lender will typically require you to buy full-coverage insurance.
+We found that drivers in New Mexico pay an average of $127 per month for full-coverage insurance.

 Despite these higher premiums, several insurers offer full coverage for close to the average price of liability-only policies in the state.